legalnlp21/legalnlp/README.md

 - *model*, **str**.
 Must contain the name of the pre-trained model that one wants to use.
 There are these options:
     - **model = "bert"**: Download a .zip file containing BERTikal model and unzip it.
     - **model = "wdoc**: Download Word2Vec and Do2vec pre-trained models in a.zip file and unzip it.
-It has 2 two files, one with an size 100 Doc2Vec Distributed Memory/ Word2Vec Continuous Bag-of-Words (CBOW) embeddings generator and other with an size 100 Doc2Vec Distributed Bag-of-Words (DBOW)/ Word2Vec Skip-Gram (SG)  embeddings generator.
+It has 2 two files, one with an size 100 Doc2Vec Distributed Memory/ Word2Vec Continuous Bag-of-Words (CBOW) embeddings model and other with an size 100 Doc2Vec Distributed Bag-of-Words (DBOW)/ Word2Vec Skip-Gram (SG)  embeddings model.
     - **model = "phraser"**: Download Phraser pre-trained model in a .zip file and unzip it.
-It has 2 two files with phraser1 and phreaser2 that will be explained how to use them in 3.1 section.
+It has 2 two files with phraser1 and phreaser2.
+We explain how to use them in Section [ Phraser ](#3.1).
-    - **model = "w2vnilc"**: Download size 100 Word2Vec CBOW model made by "Núcleo Interinstitucional de Linguística Computacional" embeddings generator in a .zip file and unzip it.
-More about in [http://nilc.icmc.usp.br/nilc/index.php/repositorio-de-word-embeddings-do-nilc](http://nilc.icmc.usp.br/nilc/index.php/repositorio-de-word-embeddings-do-nilc).
+    - **model = "w2vnilc"**: Download size 100 Word2Vec CBOW model trained by "Núcleo Interinstitucional de Linguística Computacional" embeddings model in a .zip file and unzip it.
+[Click here for more details](http://nilc.icmc.usp.br/nilc/index.php/repositorio-de-word-embeddings-do-nilc).
-    - **model = "neuralmindbase"**: Download a .zip file containing base BERT model ,ade by NeuralMind and unzip it.
+    - **model = "neuralmindbase"**: Download a .zip file containing base BERT model, trained by NeuralMind and unzip it.
+For more informations about BERT models made by NeuralMind go to [their GitHub repo](https://github.com/neuralmind-ai/portuguese-bert).
-    - **model = "neuralmindbase"**: Download a .zip file containing base BERT model ,ade by NeuralMind and unzip it.
+    - **model = "neuralmindbase"**: Download a .zip file containing base BERT model, trained by NeuralMind and unzip it.
+For more informations about BERT models made by NeuralMind go to [their GitHub repo](https://github.com/neuralmind-ai/portuguese-bert).
-    - **model = "neuralmindlarge"**: Download a .zip file containing large BERT model ,ade by NeuralMind and unzip it.
-For more informations about BERT models made by NeuralMind go to [https://github.com/neuralmind-ai/portuguese-bert](https://github.com/neuralmind-ai/portuguese-bert).
+    - **model = "neuralmindlarge"**: Download a .zip file containing large BERT model, trained by NeuralMind and unzip it.
+For more informations about BERT models made by NeuralMind go to [their GitHub repo](https://github.com/neuralmind-ai/portuguese-bert).
 **output:**

 - True if download of some model was made and False otherwise.